-XXXII.A.3 (cont'd) concentrated mainly on the social preconditions or obstacles to industrial development, the social consequences and concomitants of industrialisation.
+XXXII.A.3 (cont'd) concentrated mainly on the social preconditions or obstacles to industrial development, the social consequences and concom tants of industrialization.
 Within the framework of this continuing programme, it is proposed to initiate a series of studies of specific social problems connected with industrialization, including those related to patterns of urbanization.